 If you are a full-time student, a usage-based car insurance policy may be worth considering.
 Many 19-year-olds attending college live on or near campus and walk to class or take public transit.
 If you only drive a few dozen miles each week, usage-based programs may help you reduce your premiums significantly.

 With a usage-based policy, the amount of money you pay each month depends on:

 - How well you drive

-Not every provider offers usage based car insurance, so you’ll need to do a little research before you choose.
-Look at costs, but also look at online reviews, such as those by AM Best and J.D.
-Power.
+Not every provider offers usage-based car insurance, so you may need to do a little research before you choose.

 There are a variety of discounts 19-year-old drivers may be able to take advantage of.
 Some of the most common offered by many carriers include: